-On December 28, 1926, a potential client representing the United Sugar Company in Humacao, Puerto Rico, inquired about having his barge hauled at the Creque Marine Railway.
+In 1930, a potential client representing the United Sugar Company in Humacao, Puerto Rico, inquired about having the company’s barge hauled at the Creque Marine Railway.

 Repairing the Barge

 Three days after Christmas, Mr. Huyghes brought the vessel to the loading dock.
 Over thirty-five workmen pumped the water out and repaired her hull plates.

 Satisfied with the work his employees performed, Mr. Creque wrote to his client.

 “This has been the quickest job ever experienced on the ways…. no effort has been spared to expedite the work.